 I didn’t want to go home quite yet.
 “Going home” would mean that I would go back home alone, would sit there for awhile listening to music or watching TV, feeling the full grief of losing Dolores, by myself.
 It meant I would go to sleep with my grief, unable to find solace in music or TV.
 I would turn off the TV and music, and in the darkness I would fall into my abyss of sorrow until I awoke the next day.
 No, I didn’t want to go home yet.

 I told Nami and Fikret that I knew of another Christmas light display and we drove across town looking for it.
 We never found it, but they got a tour of East Pasadena and Sierra Madre before we stopped for some snacks and finally went home.

 We then went into the front kitchen when we got home, and enjoyed some cookies and coffee.
 We all laughed together and we watched a little bit of a Christmas movie on TV.
 It was a good evening overall, but it would be a long time before I could feel joy again.

-That was six years ago this December.
+That was eight years ago this December.
 Life goes on.
 I learned to love again, and I realized that one does not want to “forget,” as we often hear.
-For me, it was a truly unique and special time to assist one in their final days.
+For me, it was a truly unique and special time to assist one in her final days.
 It made me feel the value of each day, of each breath, of each moment.
 And somehow, that death became a permanent way in which I commemorate the onset of the Christmas Season, which is all about a New Life.